-Dog food has changed a lot in the last 40 years and combined with improvements in vet care our pets are living longer, healthier and happier lives.
-One of the most current trends that we are seeing in dogs is the rise of grain free formulas.
-As pet owners, it’s hard to know what we should feed our dogs and are these foods really better for our pets or are they just another fad?
+Dog food has changed a lot in the last 40 years and combined with improvements in vet care our pets are living longer, healthier, and happier lives.
+One of the most current trends that we are seeing in dogs is the rise of grain-free formulas.
+As pet owners, it’s hard to know what we should feed our dogs, and are these foods really better for our pets or are they just another fad?
 The answer like so many things when comes diet probably lies somewhere in the middle.

 What do dogs need in their diet?

 Dogs need a source of protein and a source of carbohydrate in their diet.
-As they are omnivores (they eat plant material and meat), different sources can be used to provide both the protein and carbohydrate.
+As they are omnivores (they eat plant material and meat), different sources can be used to provide both protein and carbohydrates.
 Traditionally the protein component of the food is derived from meat and meat by products (this can be muscle tissue and organ meat) The carb source comes from grains including corn, barley and sometimes wheat.

 Skin conditions and stomach issues can often be linked to diet.
 Some people believe that these conditions are related to a grain allergy, although interestingly, the most common allergen in dogs is chicken and then three other meat proteins.
 The fifth is the first of the grains.